 ACICBL’s Report to Congress addressed specific healthcare issues for rural populations and the status of the rural healthcare workforce and offered recommendations to address issues of concern.
 Through expert testimony, white papers, and direct research, the report analyzed rural health financing, workforce supply, access to care, quality of care, healthcare disparities and population demographics, challenges and opportunities, and the role of Title VII in overcoming those challenges.

 ACICBL’s recommendations aimed to expand access to services, promote better collaboration and coordination, implement and test innovative practice models, and develop programmatic and policy changes.
 The focus of the recommendations was to reduce health disparities and improve health outcomes for rural populations.

-The final report is entitled “Rural Health Issues and the Need for Title VII Health Professions Support.”
-(September 2008)
+Final report, Rural Health Issues and the Need for Title VII Health Professions Support (September 2008)